-The term microorganism encompasses five major groups of organism: viruses, Fungi, algae, protozoa, and bacteria.
-Bacteria are the only microbe that have thus far been proposed for development of processes for enhance oil recovery, because they possess several important properties: small size, exponential growth rate when supplied with essential nutrients, and production of metabolic compounds, such as gases, acids, low-molecular-weight solvents, surfactants and polymer.
-Various types of bacteria also tolerate harsh environments similar to those encountered in subsurface geological formation, such as high salinity, high pressure, and high temperature.
-Also, many bacteria are anaerobic (grow in absence of oxygen).
-The range of physical and chemical properties of bacteria are so wide that in many cases it may be prudent to select a culture of mixed bacteria to live in a symbionic relationship in a petroleum reservoir to improve the recovery of oil.
-Thus, microorganisms have a large capacity for chemical synthesis.
-They produce a wide range of products, generally from relatively simple nutrient compound, and propagate vigorously under favorable conditions.
+Microorganism comprises of five major groups of organism: viruses, Fungi, algae, protozoa, and bacteria.
+Bacteria are the only microbe that have been used so far for the development of processes for enhance oil recovery, because of their several accountable properties: small size, exponential growth rate when supplied with essential nutrients, and production of metabolic compounds, such as gases, acids, low-molecular-weight solvents, surfactants and polymer.

+There are many types of bacteria which are capable to exist in severe conditions such as high salinity, high temperature and high pressure which are too encountered in subsurface geological formations or even in the absence of oxygen.

+Due to a wide range of physical and chemical properties of bacteria it may be beneficial to use the symbiosis of different bacteria's to enhance the oil recovery.